deep-research/victorslibrary-gridsome/content/the-curse-of-the-gothic-rainberries-at-death-s-door.md

 band: Reenchantment
 authors: ["Victor Fisher"]
 explicit: false
+type: Song

+description: |
-description: Listen to this song in a misty graveyard, late at night.
+  Listen to this song in a misty graveyard, late at night.
 It will allow you to master the dark arts.

 recordings:
   - title: The Curse of the Gothic Rainberries at Death’s Door